Wizard of Oz (character): Once Upon a Time (2014)

 Walsh meets Emma Swan and they begin dating.
 Over the course of eight months, he gets to know her as well as her son, Henry.
 Walsh has dishonest motives in getting close to Emma, but the nature of it is not known.
 During one romantic evening dinner, Walsh surprises Emma by hiding a ring on the platter of an ice cream sundae and then proposes to her.
 She reacts in shock by walking out of the restaurant and stating that marriage is too soon for them.
 Walsh agrees to be patient, as she is the one he wants to spend his life with, and promises to give her all the time to think it over.
 The next day, he receives a text from Henry asking him to come over to the apartment to have dinner with Emma.
 Walsh promptly shows up, to which Emma leads him onto the rooftop where she rejects his marriage proposal.
-Emma reluctantly explains the necessity for herself to go home and leave him behind because "a ghost" from her past has showed up.
+Emma reluctantly explains the necessity for herself to go home and leave him behind because "a ghost" from her past has shown up.
 Walsh does his best to convince her that the life she has now is worth staying for, but Emma cannot, though she wishes it could be so.
 Unable to sway her otherwise, Walsh's demeanor changes and he expresses knowledge of the potion Emma previously drank, which is what restored her memories.
 After throwing aside a table, he charges at her, but she dodges, sending him hurling down the roof.
 He soars up in the form of Flying Monkey to attack her, though Emma violently shoves him away with a metal pipe.
 Physically wounded, he falls from the building, nearly hitting the ground, before disappearing in a puff of smoke.